Become a member of the

 To guard professional ethics and values

-pursue the professional needs of its members.
+To identify and pursue the professional needs of its members.

 To disseminate to the community information on health matters and serve as a resource for the community, government, the medical profession elsewhere, health care professionals and related health care entities.